rbtcollins/bitnami-docker/tutorials/subrion.md

 # Backing up Subrion

-The Subrion installation and its current state can easily be backed up by backing up the contents of the `docker-subrion` project directory by following these simple instructions
+The Subrion installation and its current state can easily be backed up by backing up the contents of the `docker-subrion` project directory.
+Follow these simple instructions to generate a backup.

-First stop the running instance of the Subrion application stack to ensure that the application is not updated while we are generating a backup.
+First stop any running instances of the Subrion application stack to ensure that the application is not updated while the backup is being generated.

 ```bash
 docker-compose stop
 ```

-Now we can generate a backup of the `docker-subrion` directory using the command to generate a timestamped bzipped tarball of the `docker-subrion` project directory.
+We can now generate a timestamped bzipped tarball of the `docker-subrion` directory using the following commands.

 ```bash
 pushd .